MDC Technology Policy

 Violation of any of the above rules will result in disciplinary action up to and including expulsion.

 The Post Oak School is committed to supporting students and faculty in creating a prevailing digital learning environment to maximize learning by fully integrating relevant technology into instruction and academic content.
 The goal is a learning environment in which students and faculty can communicate, collaborate, and create as a part of their daily learning experiences.

 The school offers a Bring-Your-Own-Device (BYOD) laptop program for students in grades 9 through 12.
-This program allows students to bring their own laptop computers to school during the school day.
-All students will be able to participate in the program following their successful completion of the school’s Digital Life course, offered at the start of each fall semester.
+This program requires students to bring their own laptop computers to school during the school day.
 Students will receive a sticker for their laptop to identify their participation in the BYOD program.

-The Post Oak School uses web-based applications like G-Suite (formerly Google Apps for Education), and PowerSchool LMS, for platform-neutral learning.
+The Post Oak School uses web-based applications like Google Workplace, and PowerSchool LMS, for platform-neutral learning.
 That is, the applications required for success in school do not depend on working on one operating system over another (e.g., Mac OS vs. Windows vs. Chrome OS).

 We believe equitable access to technology supports students in becoming:

 Students use their own devices to access the internet and collaborate with other students in the classroom.
 The BYOD program is a partnership.
 The school provides a filtered Wi-Fi connection and the ability to print.
 Students bring a laptop that will help with the completion of school work, and must be responsible for the security, maintenance, and troubleshooting of their own device, and have their device fully charged.
 The school’s Wi-Fi connection will check for and require up-to-date antivirus software installed on laptops.